Wonder-Tree/pong-python/README.md

 # pong-python
-Single player pong game in python using pygame library.
+Single player pong game in python using pygame library and Pose Camera.

-Use left and right arrow keys to move the paddle.
-Be gentle!
-Dont press both keys simultaneously or the paddle gets stuck for a second.
+You can find the original code of this game from this repository: https://github.com/skar91/pong-python